davidxmoody/angular-form-demo/README.md

 ## Time usage and plan

 I received the task Friday morning.
 I was busy Friday but in the evening I refreshed my memory on Angular forms and installed Cordova.
-I spent all of Sunday on the task.
+I spent all of Saturday on the task.

 Here is how I spent my time (numbers in brackets represent the number of Pomodoro sessions taken, one Pomodoro session is 25 minutes of focused work):